 “Put an [AirTag] on the next one,” another user recommended.

 Unfortunately, this is far from the first case of HOA policies discouraging residents from living cleaner lifestyles.
-Last year, an HOA prohibited another Reddit user from adding solar panels to their home.
+In 2022, an HOA prohibited another Reddit user from adding solar panels to their home.

 Join our free newsletter for easy tips to save more, waste less, and help yourself while helping the planet.